scherererer/SonarPhony/README.md

 This is a reference implementation to communicate with Vexilar SonarPhone fish finders (http://sonarphone.mobi/).

-This project, and its authors, are in no way affiliated with Vexilar.
+This project, and its author(s), are in no way affiliated with Vexilar.
 This was created for educational purposes only on the author's personal time, and is released without any warranty whatsoever.